 After studying at Howard University and the Berklee College of Music, Osby established himself in New York as an in-demand sideman for artists as varied as Herbie Hancock, Dizzy Gillespie, Jack DeJohnette, Andrew Hill, Muhal Richard Abrams, Jim Hall and Jaki Byard.

-In 1985 he joined Jack DeJohnette's innovative group, Special Edition, "which marked a major turning point in my development as an artist," said Osby.
+Major turning point In 1985 he joined Jack DeJohnette's innovative group, Special Edition, "which marked a major turning point in my development as an artist," said Osby.
 "My musical thinking for performance and composition advanced by light years as Jack was open to my input and was very encouraging in pushing me to maintain a steady flow of experimentation."

 Two years later, Osby signed his first recording deal JMT (Jazz Music Today), recording four CD titles for that label.
 He signed with Blue Note Records in 1990 and has since released 15 recordings for that legendary label, including his most recent, "Channel Three," where he is joined by special guests, Jeff "Tain" Watts, drums, and bassist Matt Brewer.